kuindji/observable/README.md

 // Get a promise for the next trigger and receive event's payload await o.promise("eventName");

-// Trigger all those listeners that are tagged with tagName o.withTags(["tagName"], () => {
+// Trigger all listeners that are tagged with tagName o.withTags(["tagName"], () => {
     o.trigger("eventName"); // also works with all,first,resolve etc
 });